 Crucially, you never need to use the on/off work model again because you’re constantly acting in accordance with what you truly value.
 As a result, you’ll find that your positive energy will not be subject to draining or overflowing, off/on, but will instead flow consistently through all your states of being in a perpetual positive feedback loop.

-Even if the latter, you can still be sustained by positivity until you find that new job.
-You may hate your everyday tasks, but one of things you value is to be a good provider for your family – so you’re spurred on, knowing that you’re doing that every day.
+Even in the latter, you can still be sustained by positivity until you find that new job.
+You may hate your everyday tasks, but one of the things you value is to be a good provider for your family – so you’re spurred on, knowing that you’re doing that every day.

-Or if you’re a workaholic, your blueprint may reveal that what you previously undervalued as ‘off-mode’ (relaxing, having fun, pursuing a passion, spending time with family and friends) actually contain a wealth of values that support – and even enhance – a well-rounded working life.
+Or if you’re a workaholic, your blueprint may reveal that what you previously undervalued as ‘off-mode’ (relaxing, having fun, pursuing a passion, spending time with family and friends) actually contains a wealth of values that support – and even enhance – a well-rounded working life.

-A value-rich and optimally tuned work life alignment helps maintain a flow of positive energy and happiness in all aspects of being.
+A value-rich and optimally tuned work-life alignment helps maintain a flow of positive energy and happiness in all aspects of being.
 So go ahead and make the blueprint for yourself!